 As the Great Recession and its grisly aftermath fade ever further into the rear-view mirror, Atlanta’s office market is experiencing the soothing effects of higher-than-average job growth and a dramatic spike in its Class A rents.
 At the same time, the metro area’s embrace of urban, mixed-use development continues to strengthen.

-Those were some of the takeaways of JLL Atlanta’s 2015 Real Estate Forecast Breakfast, held Thursday… Read More
+Those were some of the takeaways of JLL Atlanta’s 2015 Real Estate Forecast… Read More

 In at least one respect, 2014 was a decidedly unusual year for the metro Atlanta office market.
-Not known for noticeable rent growth — its Class A asking rate has increased, on average, only 0.6 percent per year over the past two decades — Atlanta saw that rate spike in 2014, by 5.2… Read More
+Not known for noticeable rent growth — its Class A asking rate has increased, on average, only 0.6 percent per year over the past two decades — Atlanta saw that rate spike in… Read More

 Mercedes-Benz USA is moving its corporate headquarters from Montvale, N.J., to metro Atlanta, and JLL is assisting the German luxury car maker with its relocation.

 Mercedes-Benz USA will begin moving employees to Atlanta in July and will initially be located in a temporary facility in Atlanta’s Central Perimeter submarket on an interim basis.
-The firm is looking for a site for its… Read More
+The firm is looking for a… Read More

 Global investors are increasingly targeting the United States for commercial real estate investment.